-If you do not have a TV aerial or it isn't working, you will not be able to access Freeview channels or on demand players such as 4OD, ITV player, S4C and STV.
+If you don't have a TV aerial or it isn't working, you will not be able to access Freeview channels or on demand players such as All 4, ITV Hub, S4C and STV.

 If you need a new aerial or repair work to your existing aerial or cable, you will need a professional aerial engineer.
 We recommend you check that they are registered and qualified with the Confederation of Aerial Industries (CAI) trade association or the Registered Digital Installers licensing body.